vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/cis-benchmark/cis-benchmark.md

 | FAIL
 | 5.1.1.
 Ensure that the `cluster-admin` role is only used where required
 | Automated
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | FAIL
 | 5.1.2.
 Minimize access to secrets
 | Automated
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | FAIL
 | 5.1.3.
 Minimize wildcard use in Roles and ClusterRoles
 | Automated
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | FAIL
 | 5.1.4.
 Minimize access to create pods
 | Automated
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | FAIL
 | 5.1.5.
 Ensure that default service accounts are not actively used
 | Automated
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | FAIL
 | 5.1.6.
 Ensure that Service Account Tokens are only mounted where necessary
 | Automated
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.1.7 Avoid use of `system:masters` group